ecmwf/open-ecpds/Options.md

 ### incoming.standby
 Enable the enforcement of standby mode for a file pushed by a user via the data portal.

-### incoming.tmp
+### incoming.tmpDetect
-When a user uploads a file through the data portal, this feature permits the specification of a regex pattern to identify if the file is temporary.
-If flagged as temporary, the file remains in standby mode until the user renames it to its definitive name.
+When a user uploads a file through the data portal, enabling this feature forces the use of incoming.tmpPattern to determine whether the file is temporary.
+If flagged as temporary, the file remains in standby mode until the user renames it to its final name.

+### incoming.tmpPattern
+When incoming.tmpDetect is enabled, this feature allows specifying a regex pattern to identify temporary files.
+By default, a file is considered temporary if its filename (excluding the path) starts with a dot and/or ends with the .tmp extension (case-insensitive).

 ### incoming.version
 Allow specifying an optional version number for a file pushed by a user via the data portal.
 Use placeholders like "$date", "$timestamp", "$destination", "$target", "$original", and "$timefile" within the version, which will be substituted by their respective values.